TheEightBot/enterprise-application-patterns-using-maui/validation.md

 ![](./media/image11.png)

 This DataTrigger monitors the
-UserName.IsValid property, and if it\'s value becomes false, it executes the Setter, which changes the LineColor attached property of the LineColorBehavior attached behavior to red.
+UserName.IsValid property, and if it's value becomes false, it executes the Setter, which changes the LineColor attached property of the LineColorBehavior attached behavior to red.
 Figure 6-4 shows an example of this.